cyanreg/cyanrip/README.md

  * libdiscid
  * libmusicbrainz5

 All are available on any up-to-date Linux distribution's package repositories.
-To compile and install:
+To compile and install on any *NIX platform:

 `./bootstrap.py`